dakshsethi/react-setup/README.md

 ```

 #### 11. Final
-After completing all of the above steps and creating files, the folder structure will look like this:
+After completing all of the above steps and creating files, the folder structure will look like this: <br />
 ![image](https://user-images.githubusercontent.com/54995707/147209628-03e539a7-bc4b-47ce-9e4b-4f45564cb639.png)

 Now you can make any React App and run `npm start` in the terminal and on your app will run on `localhost:8080`!! 🚀🚀